calcompit/ITAM/README.md

 # IT Asset Monitor

-A comprehensive IT Asset Management system with real-time monitoring, analytics, and alerting capabilities.
+A comprehensive IT Asset Management system with real-time monitoring, analytics, alerting capabilities, and VNC launcher functionality.

 ## 🚀 Features

-### Core Functionality
+### Core IT Asset Management
 - **Real-time Asset Monitoring**: Live tracking of computer assets with automatic status updates
 - **Dashboard Analytics**: Comprehensive overview with total, online, offline, and activated computer counts
 - **IP Group Management**: Organized view by network subnets with detailed statistics